paulgovan/ReliaLearnR/README.md

 ```

 Note: You may be prompted to update dependent packages before
 installing.
-To do this when prompted during installation type 1 (All) to
+To do so, type 1 (All) when prompted.
-update.

 ## Recommended Background

-`ReliaLearnR` is meant for engineering students and professionals who
+ReliaLearnR is designed for students and professionals who are
-are interested in learning the fundamentals of reliability analysis.
+interested in learning the fundamentals of reliability analysis.
+No
-While no prior experience is required, a basic understanding of R and
+prior experience is required, but a basic understanding of R and
 statistics is helpful.
 For a complete beginners’ guide to R, check out
 the resources at <https://education.rstudio.com/learn/beginner/>.

 ## Usage

 The package includes three interactive learning modules.
-To access them,
+To launch the
-load the package and call the respective function:
+modules, load the package and call the respective function:

 - `ram()` - A quick reference for common Reliability, Availability, and
   Maintainability (RAM) concepts